 The data is stored on the camera until it can be automatically transferred to the cloud-based server.
 The data is then deleted from the camera.

 The footage is encrypted and cannot be viewed when stored on the camera.
 The footage can only be viewed if it is necessary for enforcement purposes.
-Access to the data stored in the cloud will only be permitted for specifically named officers within NES Ltd and Knowsley Council’s Environmental Health Service and is password protected.
+Access to the data stored in the cloud will only be permitted for specifically named officers within Knowsley Council’s Environmental Health Service and is retained securely.

-If required for evidential / court purposes and where there is a lawful basis to share, a copy of the digital media may be transferred to a hard copy disc in order to comply with any applicable evidential disclosure requirements and/or to facilitate playback in a courtroom or similar during a hearing.
-Any hard copy disc will be encrypted, and it will be stored in line with the existing secure evidence storage procedure.
-In the event a hard copy disc needs to be disclosed, every effort will be made to hand deliver the disc, however where that is not possible, a secure courier will be used.
+If required for evidential / court purposes and, where there is a lawful basis under the UK GDPR to share to share the footage, a copy of the digital media may be transferred to a hard copy disc in order to comply with any applicable evidential disclosure requirements and/or to facilitate playback in a courtroom or similar during a hearing.

 Will this information be used to take automated decisions about me?